-SubmitOrderRequest headers contain information about their client instead of
+SubmitOrderRequest headers will contain information about the user client

-Google's servers.
-The request headers contain the following information:
+instead of Google's servers.
+The request headers will contain the following

-- IP address: The user client's IP address is available in the
+IP address: The user client's IP address is available as the first IP in the

 x-forwarded-forfield.
-This address is either in IPV4 or IPV6 format depending on the user client's configuration.
+This address is in either IPV4 or IPV6 format as determined by the user client's configuration.

 If the user client information isn't sufficient for you to perform fraud prevention, reach out to your Google contact to discuss alternative solutions.